osteensco/pytivate/README.md

 <h2>Easier python virtual environment activation</h2>

 <p>
   I honestly just hated typing out the path to the activation script.
 Also, what if I needed to move between different virtual environments in the same monorepo?
-This simple tool tries to give you less to type and make things easier without being too much.
-Great if you never moved on from venv.
+Also also, if I move my virtual environment to another folder it breaks which is annoying.
+It would be nice if the virtual environment scripts just fixed themselves.
+This simple tool tries to give you less to type and make things easier without trying to do too much.
+If you're using a more modern python virtual environment manager, this isn't for you, but if you never moved on from venv this tool is great.
 </p>
 <h3>Install</h3>
 <p>